abdishukri-105/Python-lessons/Tutorial/List.md

 The expression in the example above says:

 "Return the item if it is not banana, if it is banana return orange".

+## Python - Sort Lists

+#### Sort List Alphanumerically
+List objects have a sort() method that will sort the list alphanumerically, ascending, by default:

+> thislist.sort()

+#### Sort Descending
+To sort descending, use the keyword argument reverse = True:
+ > thislist.sort(reverse = True)

+ #### Customize Sort Function
+You can also customize your own function by using the keyword argument key = function.

+The function will return a number that will be used to sort the list (the lowest number first)

+> thislist.sort(key = myfunc)

+### Case Insensitive Sort
+By default the sort() method is case sensitive, resulting in all capital letters being sorted before lower case letters

+> thislist.sort()

+Luckily we can use built-in functions as key functions when sorting a list.

+So if you want a case-insensitive sort function, use str.lower as a key function:

+> thislist.sort(key = str.lower)

+### Reverse Order
+What if you want to reverse the order of a list, regardless of the alphabet?

+The reverse() method reverses the current sorting order of the elements.

+> thislist.reverse()